 What’s a Ninja grocery shopper?
 A Ninja shopper knows how to read labels and see through spurious claims in fake foods.
 Most grocery shoppers are distracted, guided by cravings, colors, and store layout.
 Uh Oh!
 How did that junk food get in their cart?
 How do YOU shop?
 What’s your thought process as you go through a store?
 If you follow the store layout like most people, you’ll spend a lot more $ dollars, and come home with less nutrition.
 OR you can be a Ninja shopping warrior!
 Aha!
 Knowledge is power.
-Armed with clear understanding you’ll be empowered to choose the healthiest, most nutritious foods.
+Armed with clear understanding you’re empowered to choose the healthiest, most nutritious foods.
 My advice: Bring a LIST, and stick to it.
 Buy local organic fresh fruits and vegetables, and just skip the packaged foods altogether.
 Ha Ha!

 Grocery layout is a studied science, designed to make you buy specific brands.
 Shelf order is a psychological trap, with the most expensive foods conveniently at eye level, and generic brands on the lower shelves so you have to crouch.
 Foods meant to appeal to kids are always at kids’-eye-level, with cartoon characters for easy eye contact with quick passers-by.

 End caps are shopper traps for impulse buying.
 Food companies pay higher prices to display their products there.
 Researchers say a product on an end cap sells 8X faster than the same product elsewhere in the store!
 And shopping carts have been growing!
 According to experts, doubling the size of the shopping cart leads shoppers to buy 40% more!